-CAMBRIDGE (WHDH) - As warmer temperatures help melt large snowbanks and heavy rain moves into the area, flooding is becoming a rising concern for homeowners in the Bay State.
+CAMBRIDGE, MASS.
+(WHDH) - As warmer temperatures help melt large snowbanks and heavy rain moves into the area, flooding is becoming a rising concern for homeowners in the Bay State.

 It’s only been a week since flood waters rushed in faster than most people can remember.
 From basements flooding in Revere to Boston’s waterfront disappearing under a tidal surge, a forecast of heavy rain on top of the piles of snow is not a welcome one.